From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning for Optimized Public Safety UAV

 \subsection{Transmit Power of Ground Sensors}

-Power control in UASNETs, which involves explicitly managing the transmit power of ground sensors, plays a key role in enhancing system performance by optimizing interference management, signal quality, and resource usage, all while accounting for the limited battery capacities of the ground sensors.
-This system employs an LLM to optimize ground sensor transmit power for maximal energy efficiency by analyzing current power levels and channel conditions while following constraints that prioritize sensors with high queue lengths (to prevent buffer overflow) and favor good channel conditions.
+Power control in UASNETs, which involves explicitly managing the transmit power of ground sensors, plays a key role in enhancing system performance.
+It optimizes interference management, signal quality, and resource usage, all while accounting for the limited battery capacities of the ground sensors.
+This system employs an LLM to optimize ground sensor transmit power for maximal energy efficiency.
+The LLM analyzes current power levels and channel conditions while adhering to constraints that prioritize sensors with high queue lengths (to prevent buffer overflow) and favor good channel conditions.
 Based on the task description depicted in \ref{fig:task}(d), the LLM generates power adjustment recommendations that are implemented, with the resulting system performance and last environmental state being monitored as feedback.
 This continuous feedback loop, tracking the LLM's power decisions, the latest sensor data, and transmission outcomes, enables dynamic refinement of power settings, allowing the system to progressively improve energy efficiency while maintaining reliable data transmission and preventing queue overflows.
-LLM-enabled ICL offers a lightweight alternative to DRL for power control in UASNETs, where it replaces retraining with example-based reasoning and enables real-time decision-making with minimal computational overhead, which is especially well-suited for dynamic, resource-constrained, and safety-critical environments where DRL's complexity and retraining demands become limiting factors.
+LLM-assisted ICL offers a lightweight alternative to DRL for power control in UASNETs, where it replaces retraining with example-based reasoning and enables real-time decision-making with minimal computational overhead, which is especially well-suited for dynamic, resource-constrained, and safety-critical environments where DRL's complexity and retraining demands become limiting factors.
+In this sensor-side power control task, the cost reflects the overall energy efficiency of the network.
+It is derived from the total energy spent by all ground sensors divided by the number of successfully transmitted bits, together with an additional term representing the overall packet-loss ratio.
+These indicators are obtained directly from the sensors’ power telemetry and communication logs and are incorporated into the feedback context for subsequent LLM reasoning.